Guillaume-Garrigos/moodlexport/README.md

 ```

 To do:
-- Support other kinds of questions thatn "free answer".
-Like QCM
+- Support other kinds of questions than "composition".
+Like QCM or other stuff
 - Extract list of questions from a latex file
 - Import/export of the test itself?
 See https://www.youtube.com/watch?v=0D6uNCXk_MQ
+- Extract data from .txt see https://vletools.herokuapp.com/info/help